Seas

 Ariake Sea Facts: Japan’s Tidal Phenomena Unveiled

-Photo Tidal Waves
+Photo Tidal waves

 Ariake Sea, located in southwestern Japan, is a body of water that holds great significance both historically and ecologically.
 It is a shallow sea that stretches over 1,000 square kilometers and is known for its rich biodiversity and unique tidal patterns.
 Exploring and understanding the wonders of Ariake Sea is not only a fascinating endeavor but also an important one for the preservation of its delicate ecosystem.